 - If I make the GF version, can I use a different gluten-free flour mix?

-I used Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour and the cake was fabulous.
+I used Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour and the cake was amazing.
 If you have found a different brand that works as a sub for all-purpose flour, then it might work here.
+I think King Arthur Flour Gluten-free Measure for Measure Flour would work perfectly!

-But I can’t guarantee that it’d be as perfect, both texturally and taste-wise, like the Bob’s version is.
+I can’t guarantee others brands would be as perfect, both texturally and taste-wise, like the Bob’s version is.

 There is no way to use almond flour, coconut flour, or any other grain-free flours.
 And it’s just totally ridiculous that I haven’t got a paleo chocolate cake recipe.
 But I’m working on it!